Vinay889900/hiring_assistant/README.md

 ---

-🔐 Data Privacy
+🛡️ Data Privacy

-No real user data is stored
+No personal data stored

-.env used to securely manage API keys
+API key securely managed with .env

-Uses simulated or anonymized test data
+Safe for testing and academic demos